-- A. Electric Engine Cooling Fan(s) (Out of View) - B. Coolant Surge Tank and Pressure Cap
+- Engine Cooling Fan(s) (Out of View) - 2.
+Coolant Surge Tank and Pressure Cap and can cause injury.

-An electric engine cooling fan under the hood can start up even when the engine is not running and can cause injury.
 Keep hands, clothing, and tools away from any underhood electric fan.

+An electric engine cooling fan under the hood can start up even when the engine is not running (Continued)